syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 **Web Service**

-The web service code that converts Excel document at server side and returns the resultant PDF document as content of HttpResponseMessage at client side.
+The web service code that converts Excel document at server-side and returns the resultant PDF document as content of HttpResponseMessage at client-side.

-> The below server side code can be invoked from client side using web service Uri.
+> The following server-side code can be invoked from client-side using web service URI.

 {% tabs %}
 {% highlight c# %}